mhindery/mh-structlog/README.md

 getLogger('some_named_logger').error('hey')  # this does get printed
 ```

-To write to a file additionally, next to stdout:
+To write logs to a file additionally (next to stdout):

 ```python
 from mh_structlog import *